Tsukumizu: Biography

-Tsukumizu had been reading extensively since they were in primary school, and read novels all through upper secondary.
-They cite Haruki Murakami's Norwegian Wood and Dance Dance Dance, and Kaori Ekuni's Kirakira Hikaru as having influenced the themes behind Girls' Last Tour.
+Tsukumizu has been reading extensively since they were in primary school, and read novels all through upper secondary.
+They cite Haruki Murakami's Norwegian Wood and Dance Dance Dance, and Kaori Ekuni's Kirakira Hikaru as having influenced the themes behind Girls' Last Tour..
+Novels by Osamu Dazai, especially No Longer Human, are also referenced several times throughout Shimeji Simulation, likely also being inspirations for some of the themes of their works.

 In upper secondary, they started to become interested in anime, and began drawing moe in their third year.
 This interest would bloom to encompass manga as well.
 Tsukumizu attended the Aichi University of Education, and wished to study painting to become an art teacher.
 At that temporal juncture, they only saw drawing manga as a hobby.

 As a post-secondary student, Tsukumizu loved war movies, especially Saving Private Ryan.
 The Kettenkrad that appears in Girls' Last Tour is a homage to the movie.

 In 2013, Tsukumizu published a Touhou Project dōjinshi, Flan Wants to Die, about an immortal vampire named Flandre who longs to die.

 In their second year of post-secondary, Tsukumizu began drawing manga and was invited to a manga circle by a friend.
 They regularly uploaded their work on the Internet, and this caught the eye of someone at the publishing company Shinchosha.
 Tsukumizu's first commercially published work was Girls' Last Tour, which was adapted into an anime in 2017.

 Tsukumizu's next major series, Shimeji Simulation, began serialization in Media Factory's Comic Cune magazine on 26 January 2019 and had its last chapter published in the same magazine on 27 November 2023.